-Systemic lupus erythematosus (SLE), commonly referred to as lupus, often coexists with other autoimmune diseases; according to a study published by SAGE Publications, around 30% of people diagnosed with systemic lupus have at least one coexisting autoimmune disorder, one of which being Type 1 diabetes.
-Women are 9 times more likely than men to develop lupus.
-Kidney complication is a condition that can develop in people with lupus and Type 1 diabetes.
-In one study, ⅓ of the patients surveyed who had lupus and diabetes had renal impairment, and it was also found that the risk of diabetic nephropathy was higher for those who also had lupus.
+Systemic lupus erythematosus (SLE), commonly referred to as lupus, often coexists with other autoimmune diseases; according to a study published by SAGE Publications, around 30 percent of people diagnosed with systemic lupus have at least one coexisting autoimmune disorder, one of which being type 1 diabetes.
+Women are nine times more likely than men to develop lupus.
+Kidney complication is a condition that can develop in people with lupus and type 1 diabetes.
+In one study, one-third of the patients surveyed who had lupus and diabetes had renal impairment, and it was also found that the risk of diabetic nephropathy was higher for those who also had lupus.

 Signs and Symptoms of Lupus:

 - Butterfly rash on face

 - Kidney problems, especially when found in conjunction with type 1 diabetes

 There is no singular test that will definitely diagnose you with lupus because the signs and symptoms are so variable between people.
 However, if your doctor suspects that you may have lupus, they may order blood and urine tests.
 These blood tests may include a blood count, a kidney and liver assessment, a urinalysis and/or an antinuclear antibody test as initial screening tests.
 Your doctor will also perform a physical examination.
 If you are experiencing lung or heart issues, your doctor may perform a chest x-ray or echocardiogram, and if your doctor suspects kidney issues, a biopsy may be recommended.